Riverside South, Manhattan: First structures

 Trump and New World Organization hired Lehrer McGovern Bovis as Riverside South's construction manager in April 1995; the firm went on to build eight of Riverside South's towers.
 Work was delayed for two more years.
 In December 1996, the New York City Department of Environmental Protection granted Trump permission to connect the development's first structure to the treatment plant, and Trump received private financing for that building.
 After the city granted a construction permit in January 1997, a shanty town nearby was removed the next month.
-Trump also indicated that, due to opposition to the West Side Highway's relocation, he would postpone Riverside Park South's construction.

 By mid-1997, Lehrer McGovern Bovis and HRH Construction were erecting the first two towers at 180 and 200 Riverside Boulevard, which had a combined 990 apartments.
 One hundred and four units at 180 Riverside were set aside for low-income households.
 Trump was also negotiating to install a massive statue of the explorer Christopher Columbus at Riverside South.
 Residents of Lincoln Towers continued to oppose the project, saying it would block their views of the Hudson River.
 Another group of opponents sued to force Trump to construct Riverside Park South.

 During the construction of 200 Riverside Boulevard, a subcontractor used substandard concrete to construct columns supporting the fifth floor, ignoring warnings from the building's structural engineer.
 The New York City Department of Buildings (DOB) halted construction of the tower that November, after that tower had reached its 20th floor.
 In addition, the first seven towers were exempt from the city's new seismic code due to a grandfather clause, and two of the towers were also exempt from sprinkler regulations because they were shorter than 300 ft.
 Work on 200 Riverside Boulevard resumed in January 1998 after the defective concrete was replaced.
 By the middle of the year, the TV network CBS was negotiating to occupy studio space in Riverside South, and New World was attempting to sell Riverside South's first two buildings.
 The developers also rented out apartments at 180 Riverside Boulevard, while Pace Advertising Agency was hired to market the apartments.
 CBS ultimately decided against moving to Riverside South.

 By early 1999, several retailers were negotiating to move into the first two buildings, and many of the condos and rental apartments were being leased out.
 The first structures were initially branded as Trump Place.
 New World and Trump placed a 9 acre tract between 59th and 61st streets for sale that May, but they were unable to find a buyer.
-In addition, work had commenced on a third building: a 33-story tower at 160 Riverside Boulevard.
-Other developments, such as Tishman Speyer's 101 West End Avenue rental building, were also being built nearby.
-The M72 bus was rerouted to serve the complex, prompting complaints from neighborhood residents.